M. Robert Guggenheim

-Meyer Robert Guggenheim (May 17, 1885 – November 16, 1959) was an American diplomat and a member of the prominent Guggenheim family.
+Meyer Robert Guggenheim (May 17, 1885 – November 16, 1959) was an American diplomat and a member of the Guggenheim family.

 Born in New York City, he was the son of Daniel Guggenheim (1856–1930), brother of Harry Frank Guggenheim, and nephew of Simon Guggenheim.
 In January 1938 he married his 4th wife Rebecca Pollard in Miami Beach on his yacht Firenze.
 Pollard had finalized her divorce to William van Lennep a week earlier.
 After Guggenheim's death she married John Logan.